 The Forschungsstelle welcomes and supports research stays at Johannes Gutenberg-Universität.
 Scholars can access extensive holdings of Kant literature both in the University Library and in the library of the Department of Philosophy.
 The Kant-Forschungsstelle itself possesses a Kantiana Collection and bibliographical documentation regarding Kantís philosophy.
 Exchange students and postgraduates are able to attend the courses regularly offered at the Department of Philosophy as well as research colloquia on Kantís philosophy.

-The institution in its current form has been established by Rudolf Malter (1937-1994).
-It has been pioneered by the traditional focus on Kant scholarship at the Department of Philosophy at Mainz University, especially by the teaching and research of Gerhard Funke (1914-2006), and originated in the context of the editorial office of Kant-Studien.
-The Kant-Forschungsstelle is part of the deaprtment for modern philosophy, directed by Hans-Martin Gerlach(1940-2011) from 1997 to 2005.
-Since 2008, the Forschungsstelle is headed by Heiner F. Klemme.
+The institution in its current form has been established by Rudolf Malter (1937–1994).
+It has been pioneered by the traditional focus on Kant scholarship at the Department of Philosophy at Mainz University, especially by the teaching and research of Gerhard Funke (1914–2006), and originated in the context of the editorial office of Kant-Studies.
+Following Rudolf Malter's sudden death, Thomas M. Seebohm (1934–2014) took over as acting director of the Kant Research Centre, serving from 1995 to 1997.
+The Kant Research Centre is part of the department for modern philosophy, directed by Hans-Martin Gerlach(1940–2011) from 1997 to 2005.
+From 2008 to 2014 the Kant Research Centre was headed by Heiner F. Klemme.